enkidevs/curriculum/SQL/DQL/aggregate-queries/count-clause.md

 ---
 ## Practice

 We have a table "location".
-It has data stating the reagion each location belongs to.
-We want to know how many locations are there in each reagion and display the result ordered by regions?
+It has data stating the region each location belongs to.
+How many locations are there in each region?
+Display the result ordered by regions.
 ```
 -- location
 id  | region_id |      name